Hedera price prediction: Will investors flock?

 With this in mind, let’s look at some Hedera crypto price predictions.

-WalletInvestor, in a bearish Hedera coin price prediction, predicts that HBAR will continue its downward trend, dropping to $0.008 in one year’s time.
+WalletInvestor, in a bearish Hedera coin price prediction, predicts that HBAR will continue its downward trend, dropping below the $0.02 mark in one year’s time.

 A more positive sentiment is provided by DigitalCoinPrice.
-The site makes an HBAR price prediction for 2022 that suggests the coin will reach $0.0993 in August and $0.11 in December.
-The site forecasts that HBAR could be worth an average of $0.11 in 2023 and $0.12 in 2024.
-Its Hedera price prediction for 2025 stands at $0.15.
+The site makes an HBAR price prediction for 2022 that suggests the coin will reach $0.0903 in September and $0.0928 in December.
+The site forecasts that HBAR could be worth an average of $0.10 in 2023 and 2024.
+Its Hedera price prediction for 2025 stands at $0.13.

 Another bullish sentiment can be found at CryptoNewsZ, which forecasts: “The road ahead is full of petals provided the investor confidence keeps booming, resulting in a major push to the price, taking it to cross all barriers, scaling to $0.44 in 2022.”

-The site’s Hedera price prediction for 2030 forecasts a value of around $1.
+The same site’s Hedera price prediction for 2030 forecasts a value of around $1.

 While some analysts think it is a reasonable investment, others think its value could fall to zero.